Wage & employment contract

 In addition to this 10.6%, there is also the contribution to unemployment insurance.

-Detailed information on social security
+Detailed information on social insurance

 - If you are employed, you are registered with an accident insurance company through your employer.
 An insurance premium will be deducted from your salary.
 This also applies to people who work at home and to trainees.